Janas ferry accidents and incidents

 |02 September 2003||Ship Collision / Allision|

-On September 2, 2003, at ~6:30 am, upon entering Port Genoa, the ship rammed Andrea Doria Pier, then then leaned against a construction site.
+On September 2, 2003, at ~6:30 am, upon entering Port Genoa, the ship rammed Andrea Doria Pier, then leaned against a construction site.
 The vessel reported hull damages (to the bulbous bow).
 No injuries were reported.
 Of all the 900 vehicles parked on car decks, 4 sustained damages as one of the cars didn't have the handbrake on.

 At ~7.30 am, all the 2700 passengers were disembarked.
 Due to the needed repairs, the evening departure was delayed.
 Pier's damages were estimated at around EUR 1 million.